marcass/furnace_control/README.md

 6. Off

  ### Idle
- Wait for closed contact from 1-wire bus to transition into.
-When contact closed: Blow fan for 20s to see if flame detected:
+ Wait for closed contact from 1-wire bus to transition into start_up.
+When contact closed: Blow fan to see if flame detected:
 * if flame detected -> Heating
 * if no flame -> Start_up

  ### Start up
-1. Blow fan for 20s first to see if a flame will start
+1. Blow fan first to see if a flame will start
-1. Pellet dump for 1min?
+1. Pellet dump to get something for element to light
-2. Element heating for 2min?
+2. Element heating of pellet load
-3. Gentle fan (pwm do 20% or so) to start fire until light over threshold sensed
+3. Gentle fan (phase angled to 30% or so) to start fire until light over threshold sensed
 4. Pellet feed and full fan when light over threshold
-5. Transition into heating when water temp over 60C
+5. Transition into heating when water temp over 50C

  ### Heating
 1. PID control of trend of water temp and this affects fan speed through PWM and pellet feed rate
-2. Start circ pump if over 60C
+2. Start circ pump if over 50C
 3. Pull fan relay low and circ pump high if temp over 85C
-4. Transition to cool down if contact from 1-wire us opened
+4. Transition to cool down if contact from 1-wire is opened

  ### Cool_down
 1. Pull fan low and circ pump high until temp <60C
 2. Transition to idle when below 60C

  ### Error
- Catch all that pulls fan adn element low.
-Probably not needed
+ Catch all that pulls fan adn element low

 ### Off